project-zot/project-zot.github.io/docs/articles/workflow.md

 {% endraw %}
 ```

-> :pencil2: If no subject is specified in the command, the artifact is considered independent and not associated with any existing image.
+The `--subject` command flag associates the artifact file with the specified subject (in this case, the busybox image).
+If no subject is specified by the command, the artifact is considered independent and not associated with any existing image.

 ### Step 5: Display the artifact tree

-This step prints the artifact tree, including the yaml artifact.
-The tree shows the association of the artifact to the busybox image.
+This step prints the artifact tree of the busybox image.
+The tree includes the artifact yaml file, showing the association of the artifact to the busybox image.

 ```shell
 {% raw %}